 Fifty-Year-Old Memories: METHODIST CHURCH, SUNDAY SCHOOL AND GUILD IN THE SIXTIES.
-This was triggered by big sister Barbara’s scribblings written in 2015 and added to by various other perpetrators:
+This was triggered by big sister Barbara’s scribblings written in 2015; edited and added to by me and various other perpetrators:

 Every Sunday morning Mom would give us sixpence each to place in the plates that were handed around by the – who? deacons? elders? we didn’t call them anything high church like that, it was just Uncle Cappy and Uncle Ralph.
 They would hand around two flat, lathe-turned wooden plates lined with red velvet, one for boys, one for girls; open so everyone could see how much you gave!
 These were then taken to the front of the hall where George Davies would be sitting.
 He would stand up, and – in Barbara’s childlike eyes – pocket the money in his voluminous trousers so that he could buy us nice things for our Christmas Party!